 It’s not as functional as Polymail but it has some of its functionalities.
 For example, MailBird allows you to directly look up emails on LinkedIn to find information on its sender.
 Again, MailBird might not be as feature rich as Polymail, but it’s still better than having nothing at all.

 4. Using Browser Extensions

 Another way to do a reverse email search is by using browser extensions.
-There are many browser extensions that can help you find the sender’s information write on your browser when you open the mail.
-One such good extension was called Rapportive now known as LinkedIn Sales Navigator after it was acquired by the company back in 2012.
-Basically, the extension provides you information about the sender right beside your email.
+There are many browser extensions that can help you find the sender’s information when you open the email in your browser.
+One such good extension was called Rapportive, now known as LinkedIn Sales Navigator, after it was acquired by the company back in 2012.
+The extension provides you information about the sender right beside your email.

 5. Use Reverse Email Search Engines